A new train of thought about CBD for pets

 Like humans, our animal companions possess a complex system of cellular communication known as the endocannabinoid system (ECS), due to its resemblance with the cannabinoids found in hemp1.
 The main difference is that our pets cannot tolerate more than trace amounts of THC, the psychoactive cannabinoid that is not produced in significant amounts by hemp, so just CBD for pets is the solution (and many humans).

 Additionally, the Chicago blog Mommy Mayhem had an amazing story to tell this year.
-When a 7-year-old Great Dane named Leah had bone cancer, her owner was advised to administer hemp oil in conjunction with her anti-inflammatory drugs, and within days she was back to running around.
-Anxiety may be another problem dogs experience that can be managed with hemp, as described by a woman whose dog couldn’t stand 4th July fireworks3.
-Research on humans has found that CBD could relieve anxiety, such as that caused by public speaking.
+When a 7-year-old Great Dane named Leah developed a severe condition, her owner was advised to administer hemp oil in conjunction with her health regimen, and within days she was back to running around.
+Anxiety may be another problem dogs experience that can be managed with hemp, as described by a woman whose dog couldn’t stand 4th July fireworks2.
+Research on humans has found that CBD could relieve temporary symptoms of anxiety, such as that caused by public speaking.

 Other animals may benefit from CBD